Las Vegas Valley: Construction

 The massive CityCenter project, by MGM Mirage, broke ground on the Strip in 2006.
 It put a massive strain on the construction ability and workforce of the area due to number of laborers and amount of materials required.
 Because of this, prices of almost any construction project in Las Vegas doubled.
 The project was completed in 2009 and includes multiple hotels and condominiums, as well as shopping and a casino.
 At a cost of $8.5 billion, it is the most expensive privately funded construction project in U.S. history.

+The Tropicana Hotel, opened in 1957, will be demolished in April 2025 in order to create a new baseball stadium.
+Bally's Corporation, the owner of the hotel, indicated that upon completion of the stadium it would further develop the site.

 Housing

 Traditionally, housing consisted primarily of single-family detached homes.
 Slab-on-grade foundations are the common base for residential buildings in the valley.
 Apartments generally were two-story buildings.
 Until the 1990s, there were exceptions, but they were few and far between.
 In the 1990s, Turnberry Associates constructed the first high rise condominium towers.
 Prior to this, there were only a handful of mid-rise multi-family buildings.
 By the mid-2000s, there was a major move into high rise condominiums towers, which affected the region's skyline around the Strip.

 The Las Vegas Valley is home to various suburban master planned communities that include extensive recreational amenities such as lakes, golf courses, parks, bike paths and jogging trails.
 Planned communities in the valley include Aliante, Anthem, Cadence, Centennial Hills, Green Valley, Inspirada, Lake Las Vegas, The Lakes, Mountain's Edge, Peccole Ranch, Providence, Rhodes Ranch, Seven Hills, Skye Canyon, Southern Highlands, and Summerlin.